voorhoede/code-class-jwt/readme.md

 ## Presentation

-The presentation in Markdown format can be found [here](presentation.md).
+The code class presentation about JWT, its features, uses and caveats in Markdown format can be found [here](presentation.md).

 ## Exercises